 Current Conditions

-Routine monitoring is required, reoccurring monitoring that is conducted throughout a permit term.
+Routine monitoring is required monitoring that is conducted during a permit term.
 Statewide toxicity testing frequencies for routine monitoring have not been established.

-Currently, the North Coast, Los Angeles, Central Valley, Lahontan, Colorado River, and San Diego Regional Water Board basin plans describe a combination of self-monitoring programs and Regional Water Board preformed sampling to ensure compliance with the Water Quality Control Plan, NPPDES permits, WDRs, and water quality objectives.
+Currently, the North Coast, Los Angeles, Central Valley, Lahontan, Colorado River, and San Diego Regional Water Board basin plans describe a combination of self-monitoring programs and Regional Water Board preformed sampling to ensure compliance with the Water Quality Control Plan, NPDES permits, WDRs, and water quality objectives.
 The San Francisco Regional Water Board basin plan states that monitoring frequency is based on a case-by-case basis.
 In addition, the San Francisco Regional Water Board basin plan also states that “dischargers with chronic toxicity limits in their permits monitoring quarterly or less frequently are required to accelerate the frequency to monthly (or as otherwise specified by the Executive Officer) when conditions such as those listed in Table 4-5 occur.”
-Table 4-5 in the San Francisco Regional Water Board Basin plan lists effluent limitations for dischargers in the form of TUs.
+Table 4-5 in the San Francisco Regional Water Board basin plan lists effluent limitations for dischargers in the form of TUs.
 The Central Coast Regional Water Board has the following language, “For discharges between 1 and 10 MGD, the monitoring frequency shall be at least one complete scan of the Table B substances annually.
 Discharges greater than 10 MGD shall be required to monitor at least semiannually.”
-The Santa Ana Regional Water Quality Control Board (Santa Ana Regional Water Board) Basin plan states, “The sampling frequency, locations, constituents, and other details vary from year to year depending on identified problems and needs, and on staff and funding availability.”
+The Santa Ana Regional Water Quality Control Board (Santa Ana Regional Water Board) basin plan states, “The sampling frequency, locations, constituents, and other details vary from year to year depending on identified problems and needs, and on staff and funding availability.”

 A review of representative non-storm water NPDES permits from each of the regions found that dischargers permitted to discharge at a rate of less than 5 MGD typically have a monitoring frequency for chronic toxicity WET testing of either quarterly, semi-annually or annually.
 For those non-storm water NPDES dischargers with a permitted discharge rate of greater than 5 MGD, the chronic toxicity monitoring frequency is typically monthly or quarterly.